 Overall, as a HRC member, has participated in more than 10% of panel discussions, general debates and interactive dialogues.

 Longest visit request not (yet) accepted by the State >

-The Republic of Korea tabled voluntary pledges and commitments in support for its candidacy for membership for the period 2013-2015 on 4 September 2012.
+The Republic of Korea presented voluntary pledges and commitments in support of its candidature for membership for the period 2020-2022 on July 2019.

 Key international-level pledges included: cooperating with the international community to address human rights violations around the world; cooperating with other States on the implementation of their obligations through technical assistance; incorporating human rights perspectives into development cooperation; helping make the Council more effective and efficient, so that it can respond to urgent situations in a prompt manner; cooperate fully with the Special Procedures, UPR and Treaty Bodies; support the work of OHCHR;